GurSych/EquationsLib/README.md

-# EquationsLib
+# g_equations

-EquationsLib is my Python module for working with equations (some things are powered by NumPy)
+g_equations is my Python module for working with equations (some things are powered by NumPy)

 > _Special thanks to Nastya for her helpful support ^^_